markusstraub/radlkarte/README.md

   - three quality types of route segments: calm, medium, stressful
   - three importance levels of route segments: main, regional, local
   - oneway arrow for route segments only usable in one direction
+- hide parts of the recommended routes when zooming out (two / three importance levels)

 ### Future Work
-- GPS localization (especially for smartphones)
+- GPS localization (TODO test: does it work on smartphones, i.e. does it follow?)
-- hide parts of the recommended routes when zooming out (two / three importance levels?)
 - Simple & Advanced UI.
   - simple: auto-hides parts of the network based on zoom level, no layer switcher
   - advanced: layer switcher, control opacity of overlay, freely choose network-parts to show